 An early repayment charge on a mortgage, known by its abbreviation, ‘ERC,’ is a fee that is applied to those who wish to make their mortgage repayments ahead of schedule.
-Early repayments done correctly, can lead to borrowers paying off their mortgage faster than their current, often fixed plan.
-This in turn means less interest accrued and the mortgage provider in effect, acquiring less profit from the mortgage deal.
+Early repayments, can lead to borrowers paying off their mortgage faster than their current plan.
+This may mean less interest accrued and the mortgage provider in effect, acquiring less profit from the mortgage deal.

-ERCs are used so that lenders can make back at least some of the profit they would have made in interest had the borrower stuck to their fixed mortgage repayment plan.
-ERCs tend to come into play in cases of longer-term mortgages.
-In cases of usually shorter term mortgages like mortgages for home improvement, where relatively smaller amounts are borowed, ERCs may not be necessary.
+ERCs help lenders recoup some profit they would have made in interest had the borrower stuck to their fixed mortgage repayment plan.
+Early repayment charges tend to come into play in cases of longer-term mortgages.
+In cases of short term mortgages like mortgages for home improvement, where smaller amounts are borrowed, ERCs may not be necessary.

 Early repayment charges come with most types of mortgage deals, even variable-rate home loans.
 The only type of mortgage that will not typically come with an ERC is a standard rate variable loan (SVR).
-This type of deal is what lenders will often place you on if your current deal has ended and you have not made other arrangements to switch to another mortgage deal.
+This type of deal is what lenders will often place you on if your current deal ends having not made other arrangements to switch mortgage deals.
 SVRs typically come with the highest interest rates out of all mortgage deals available.